 New Home Construction.
 Demand for our products correlates to a significant degree to the level of new home construction activity in North America, which historically has been characterized by significant cyclicality.
-The U.S. Census Bureau reported that actual single and multi-family housing starts in 2011 were about 4% higher than 2010, which were about 6% higher than such housing starts in 2009.
-However when comparing 2011 housing starts to the average of the last ten years as reported by the U.S. Census Bureau, 2011 housing starts were about 55% lower than that average.
-As reported by the U.S. Census Bureau, single family housing starts in 2011 were 9% lower than such housing starts in 2010 and the lowest level reported in the last 50 years.
-We believe that the reduced level of building is due to the increase in unemployment, delayed household formations due to the poor economy, foreclosure activity and a much more restrictive mortgage market.
-Building activity is unlikely to improve until the level of employment increases, foreclosure activity subsides and housing prices stop declining.
+The U.S. Census Bureau reported that actual single and multi-family housing starts in 2012 were about 29% higher than 2011, which were about 4% higher than such housing starts in 2010.
+However when comparing 2012 housing starts to the average of the last ten years as reported by the U.S. Census Bureau, 2012 housing starts were about 43% lower than that average.
+We believe that the reduced level of building is due to the continued high levels of unemployment, delayed household formations due to the sluggish economy, foreclosure activity and a more restrictive mortgage market.

 While near term residential construction is constrained in the U.S., positive long-term fundamentals exist.
 Increased immigration, the changing age distribution of the population, the high number of adults living with their parents and historically low interest rates are expected to lead to more household formations.
 The chart below, which is based on data published by U.S. Census Bureau, provides a graphical summary of new housing starts for single and multi-family in the U.S. showing actual and rolling five and ten year averages for housing starts in thousands.

 Repair and Remodeling.
 Demand for building materials to support home improvement projects is largely tied to the size and age of the existing housing stock in North America and consumer confidence.
 In this regard, the 1970s and 1980s had some of the highest levels of building activity.
 This puts these homes at an age of approximately 30-40 years, which has been shown to be consistent with the highest per home expenditure rate on repair and remodeling.
 With the rise in the number and scale of home improvement stores in North America, individuals now have ready and convenient access to obtain the building materials needed for repair and remodeling, as well as increased access to installation services.
-Although this market weakened in 2009, 2010 and 2011 due to reduced home sales and reduced financing to fund repair and remodeling expenditures, it did not decline as significantly as new home construction activity.
+Although this market weakened in 2010 and 2011 due to reduced home sales and reduced financing to fund repair and remodeling expenditures, it did not decline as significantly as new home construction activity.